 It's hard to beat Boston University if you wish to study Journalism.
 Graduates of the Journalism program make an average of $39,971 in their early career salary and $85,588 in their mid-career salary.
 The location in a major city is great for young people looking for enough opportunities for networking, adventure, and exploration.

 Quinnipiac University is a wonderful decision for students pursuing a Journalism degree.
-Graduates from the Journalism major at Quinnipiac University get 4.8% above the average college graduate in this field.
+Graduates of the Journalism program make about $36,008 in the first five years of their career and $66,330 after their first five years of their career.
 This school is located in the suburban area of Hamden, Connecticut, near to shops and other entertainment.

 Students should not let costs stop them from applying to this school since 84.0% of undergraduates receive financial assistance.
-The typical scholarship granted to freshmen is $20,260 with 93.0% of freshmen obtaining some type of scholarship.
-Take a deeper dive to check out just how well Quinnipiac ranks in other categories.
+89.0% of freshmen return for their 2nd year.
+Take a virtual tour for more information on Quinnipiac's campus.

 Every student pursuing a degree in Journalism has to take a look at Southern Connecticut State University.
 Students who complete this degree state that they receive average early career earnings of journalism and mid-career earnings of $65,425.
 The setting in a large urban center is wonderful for scholars seeking out considerable choices for social networking, excitement, and discovery.

 Southern Connecticut State University is known for the success of military students and is ranked 406 best in the United States for veterans.
 77.0% of freshman students come back for their 2nd year.
 Go on a virtual tour to explore more about SCSU.